It’s a pleasure to meet Gary Smoot.

 This is Gary’s 27th year participating in Bike MS, which raises money to support MS research and other activities to improve lives of people with the disease.
 It’s one of several long distance cycling trips he has enjoyed over the years, but it may be the most meaningful.

 About 12 years ago, Alice Smith, who has known Gary for decades, told Gary that her daughter, Rhonda Wilkinson, had been diagnosed with MS. Gary later asked if he could dedicate his Bike MS rides to Rhonda.
 He put a sign on his bike that said, “Bike built for two” and added Rhonda’s name along with his own.
 “He broadcast the fact that he cared for Rhonda and he was doing this for Rhonda,” Alice says in a phone interview.
 “Our family feels that Gary has dedicated himself to a cause.”

 Since Rhonda died in May, her family has taken comfort in the fact that she is no longer suffering.
 “Through the years, her suffering was out of control,” Alice says.
 Ironically, Rhonda’s memorial service is scheduled for the very day that Gary will be biking to Williamsburg in Rhonda’s memory.
 “We feel honored, and that’s very significant.”

-Gary joined the Lynchburg College grounds crew about five years ago and has made many friends on campus in that time.
+Gary joined the University of Lynchburg grounds crew about five years ago and has made many friends on campus in that time.
 This year, he has recruited Dr. Adam Dean, an avid cyclist and a history professor, to join him for Bike MS.